OWASP/www-board-candidates/2025/arvind_janardhanan.md

 With RSA-2048 cryptography vulnerable by 2029, organizations lack comprehensive post-quantum migration guidance.
 Additionally, traditional security training frameworks are inadequate for AI-augmented development and future quantum-aware application architectures.
 Action Plan: Deploy the "OWASP Quantum-Safe Transition Program" featuring comprehensive PQC migration playbooks, automated cryptographic inventory tools, and quantum-safe coding standards developed in partnership with NIST.
 Complement this with the "OWASP Next-Gen Security Certification" - a hybrid online and hands-on program covering AI prompt security, quantum-safe architecture design, and automated security validation methodologies, targeting 10,000 developers annually through strategic corporate partnerships.

-Leadership Commitment: I will personally spearhead these transformative initiatives, leveraging my enterprise security architecture expertise, with support of active OWASP community engagement, and industry network to deliver measurable impact, trageting the positioning of OWASP as the authority for application security in the AI-quantum era.
+Leadership Commitment, I will help collaboratively lead transformative initiatives, leveraging my enterprise security architecture expertise, with support of active OWASP community engagement, and industry network to deliver measurable impact, trageting the positioning of OWASP as the authority for application security in the AI-quantum era.

 <br>
 <br>